altasoft/DomainPrimitives/README.md

 ```
 ## **Swagger Mappers**

 A single file for all domainPrimitives containing all type mappings is generated.
+**Please note that you need to manually add Swashbuckle.AspNetCore.SwaggerGen nuget package to the project**

 ```csharp
 //------------------------------------------------------------------------------